bee-browser/bee/packages/dfagen/README.md

 > A deterministic finite automaton generator for lexer generators

-The main goal of this crate is generating a DFA (deterministic finite automaton) recognizing tokens defined in the ECMA-262 specification.
+The main goal of this crate is generating a [DFA] (deterministic finite automaton) recognizing tokens defined in the [ECMA-262] specification.

-The lexical grammar defined in the ECMA-262 specification is written in some kind of a CFG (context-free grammar).
-Most popular existing lexer generators such as flex define tokens by using regular expressions.
-Therefore, we have to convert the ECMA-262 CFG into a corresponding regular expressions that cab be acceptable for a lexer generator to use.
+The lexical grammar defined in the ECMA-262 specification is written in some kind of a [CFG] (context-free grammar).
+Most popular existing lexer generators such as [flex] define tokens by using [regular expressions].
+Therefore, we have to convert the ECMA-262 CFG into a corresponding regular expressions that can be acceptable for a lexer generator to use.

 Eventually, we decided to build a new DFA generator for the following reasons:

 * Manually converting the grammar tends to make hard-to-find mistakes easily
   * This implies that we should write a script for the conversion, but it's not an efficient way for the next reason
-* We can easily build a NFA (non-deterministic finite automaton) from a production rule in a CFG
+* We can easily build a [NFA] (non-deterministic finite automaton) from a production rule in a CFG

 `bee-dfagen` generates a DFA recognizing tokens defined in a CFG.
 The CFG is written in an YAML format so that we don't need to build another parser for the input lexical grammar.